sott0n/711cc/README.md

 - Target architecture is x86_64
 - AT&T syntax
+- Support multibyte UTF-8 character in identifier
-- Goal is a self-hosting compiler
+- Goal is a self-hosting compile

 ## Build